 As a registered charity, the Pre-School is managed by an elected board of trustees known as the Management Committee.
 This Committee is made up of parents: current, prospective and past.
 This is explained in the Appendix 2 of our Prospectus (you can open this on the link on the right hand side of this page.)
 We welcome parents on the Committee and to share their comments and suggestions with the Pre-School.

 We are a member of the Pre-School Learning Alliance who support and guide the majority of Pre-School providers in the UK and we are Ofsted inspected.
-Our current Ofsted can be opened on the right hand side.
+Our current Ofsted report can be opened on the right hand side.

 As a team we have refurbished the garden.
 We have put rubber chippings down to achieve a garden that can be used all year round.
 It has access to water play, sand play, reading corner, mathematical area, literacy area, easel painting area, and a sensory area.
 Please call for a visit to see our fantastic new garden area.